 10. Get Insulted While Eating a Hot Dog

-The staff here make fun of patrons, throwing cusses and insults at everyone who enters.
-We heard the women actually take of their tops if you ask for a chocolate milkshake.
+The staff here make fun of patrons, throwing curse words and insults at everyone who enters!
 It’s all in good fun though and everyone laughs at each other, and themselves.
 This institution has been here for over 30 years, and is still going strong.

 11. Wander Along the 606